AngelMunoz/Finny/docs/assets/docs/v0/features/development.md

 # Development Server

-Perla is built using [Saturn] which in turn is build with [asp.net] making it a blazing fast development server.
+Perla is built using [asp.net] making it a performant, solid and battle tested development server.

 by default Perla uses these options if you don't specify them in the `perla.jsonc` > `devServer` object